Edtrea/Screeps-World/README.md

 Only 1 upgrader should be created for each room.

 Upgrader's only task is to upgrade the controller.
-Once the controller is fully upgraded, the upgrader would only upgrade the controller when it is 50% in the process of downgrading.
-At other times, it will help with the transferer/builder's tasks.
+Once the controller is fully upgraded, the upgrader will only be spawned when the controller is 50% in the process of downgrading.

 ### Builder
 ![image](https://github.com/Edtrea/Screeps-World/assets/86367432/d4bcdc61-eb59-4999-94d7-14d9e6950e0e)